 Sample Adobe InDesign Poster Template for Sigma Xi (Thanks to Colin Purrington for some of the content reproduced in this template.
 See his web site at http://colinpurrington.com for more great detailed science poster tips!)

 We support scanning of slides and flat media up to 12"x18" with Epson flat-bed scanners.
 We have two large flat-bed scanners: an Epson Expression 10000XL, which is capable of scanning transparancies, and an Epson Expression 1640XL.
 We also have two smaller Epson Perfection V500 flat-bed scanners, which are both capable of scanning transparencies.
+For those needing a document feeder for their scans, our Canon ImageRunner doubles as a quality scanner that can scan, and send you a PDF of the scanned document via e-mail.

 All of the Epson flatbed scanners can be driven by their native scanning software for quick scanning processes.
 For more professional results with all the scanners,, SilverFast Ai software can be used to improve scan quality.
+We also support optical character recognition (OCR) to turn images into editable text with Adobe Acrobat and the Scanners.

 Software for Digital Media, Web and Document Layout